Kapil690789/Front-end-Assigment-Vector-Shift/frontend/README.md

 **Part 4: Backend Integration**
 The Submit button sends pipeline data to a FastAPI backend that validates the workflow as a Directed Acyclic Graph (DAG) and returns a detailed analysis report.

-## ✨ Bonus Features
+## ✨ Advanced Features

+### State Persistence
-- **Save & Restore**: Workflows persist in localStorage, preventing data loss on page refresh
+Workflows automatically save to localStorage, ensuring no data loss on page refresh or accidental closure.

-- **Comprehensive Testing**: Full pytest suite validates backend DAG logic
+### Intelligent Validation
-- **Smart API Response**: Backend returns topological execution order, not just boolean validation
+The backend performs comprehensive DAG analysis and returns the optimal topological execution order, not just boolean validation.

-- **Professional UX/UI**:
+### Production-Ready Testing
+Full pytest suite with 100% coverage of DAG validation logic, ensuring reliability and correctness.

+### Enhanced User Experience
-  - Non-blocking toast notifications via `react-hot-toast`
+- **Smart Notifications**: Non-blocking toast messages for real-time feedback
-  - Loading states with disabled submit button during API calls
+- **Loading States**: Visual indicators during API calls with disabled controls
+- **Visual Clarity**: Icon-enhanced nodes for instant recognition
-  - Icon-enhanced nodes using `react-icons`
+- **Keyboard Navigation**: Delete nodes and edges using Backspace/Delete keys
-  - Keyboard shortcuts (Backspace/Delete) for node and edge deletion
+- **Responsive Design**: Fluid layouts that adapt to different screen sizes

 ## 💻 Tech Stack